master-elise/fpga_tools/README.md

 ## openFPGAloader:

-The prefered solution is to use the packaged binary, i.e. for Debian GNU/Linux ``sudo apt install openfpgaloader``.
+The preferred solution is to use the packaged binary, i.e. for Debian GNU/Linux ``sudo apt install openfpgaloader``.
 If not available, follow instructions at https://github.com/trabucayre/openFPGALoader